 ISO 9013 ensures that your sub-contractor can provide certain quality cutting.
 Namely, it brings out dimensional requirements for different thermal cutting methods.

 ISO 10204 shows that the materials used come from reputable suppliers.
 If you have done a FEA analysis and chosen the material accordingly, there should be no failure.
-Unless your supplier decided to earn some extra by changing the requested material against a cheaper one.
+Unless your supplier decides to earn some extra by changing the requested material against a cheaper one.

 Although such shenanigans seem childish and unprofessional, they are not all that rare.
 That’s why it is also important to understand alternative material grades.